 My research has been published in Science Advances, and by Cambridge University Press.
 I am currently working on a book project on how religiously conservative parties mobilize women.
-This research has received several awards, including best dissertation awards from the American Political Science Association’s organized sections in Political Economy (Mancur Olson award, 2024); Religion and Politics (Aaron Wildavsky award, 2024); Political Communication (Thomas E. Patterson award, 2024); and Women, Gender, and Politics Research (2024).
+This research has received several accolades, including best dissertation and paper awards from the American Political Science Association in Comparative Politics; Political Economy; Religion and Politics; Political Communication; and Women, Gender, and Politics Research.
 Prior to this, I co-authored a meta-analysis of six field experiments on information and accountability which was published in Science Advances, and as a chapter in Information, Accountability, and Cumulative Learning: Lessons from Metaketa I (Cambridge University Press), adjudged as the Best Book by the APSA’s Experimental Research section.

 Prior to this, I was a postdoctoral fellow at Harvard University’s Weatherhead Center for International Affairs.
 I earned my PhD at the University of California, Berkeley in 2023, where I was a Research Associate at the Center for the Politics of Development.